-This document introduces some best practices of using RAM from the following aspects: logon verification, account authorization, and permission assignment.
-These suggestions help you make full use of RAM to deploy a secure and controllable environment.
+This topic provides RAM operation suggestions from the following aspects: logon verification, account authorization, and permission granting.
+These suggestions help you effectively use RAM to manage user identities and control resource access.

-- We recommend that you enable multi-factor authentication (MFA) for your root account so that MFA is performed each time the root account is used.
+- We recommend that you enable multi-factor authentication (MFA) for your account so that MFA is performed each time the account is used.

-- If you have created a RAM user and granted high-risk permissions to the user (such as stopping instances and deleting buckets), you are advised to enable MFA for the RAM user.
+- If you have created a RAM user and granted high-risk permissions to the user (such as stopping instances and deleting buckets), we recommend that you enable MFA for the user.

 Configure strong password policies for user logon

-- If you allow a RAM user to change his or her logon password, you should require the user to create a strong logon password and encourage frequent password rotation.
+- If you allow a RAM user to change its logon password, the user must create a strong logon password and change the password on a regular basis.

-- You can create password policies, such as the minimum length, whether non-letter characters are required, and the rotation cycle, for RAM users on the RAM console.
+- You can create password policies from the perspectives of the minimum length, mandatory elements, and validation period, for RAM users in the RAM console.

-- We recommend that you or the RAM users regularly rotate logon passwords or AccessKeys.
-If a credential is disclosed without your knowledge, the validity of the credential is restricted.
+- We recommend that you or RAM users periodically change logon passwords or AccessKeys (AKs).
+If a credential is disclosed without your knowledge, the validity of the credential will be restricted.

-- You can set a password policy to force the RAM users to rotate their logon passwords or AccessKeys in a regular cycle.
+- You can set a password policy to force RAM users to periodically change their logon passwords or AKs.

-The minimum authorization rule is a primary rule for security design.
-When you need to Attach policies to a RAM user, grant the user only the permissions that are required for his work.
+The minimum authorization principle is the primary principle for security design.
+When you need to authorize RAM users, grant the user only the permissions that are required for work.

-For example, in your organization, if the responsibilities of the developers group (or an application system) only require reading data stored in the OSS buckets, grant the group (or the application system) read-only permission.
+For example, in your organization, if a developer group (or an application system) only requires reading data from OSS buckets, you only need to grant the group (or the application system) the read-only permission.
 All permissions for OSS resources, or the permission to access resources of all products cannot be granted to the group (or the application system).

-We recommend that you set policy conditions when you grant permissions to a user to enhance the security.
+To enhance security, we recommend that you set policy restrictions when you grant permissions to a user.

-For example, you grant a user the permission to stop ECS instances with the condition that the user enacts the stop at a specified time on the company network.
+For example, you grant a user the permission to stop ECS instances with the restriction that the user stops instances at a specified time through the company network.

 Revoke permissions that are no longer needed

-Normally, you do not need to Attach policies to a RAM user, you can directly authorize the user.
-Alternatively, it is more convenient to create a group (such as admin, developer, and accounting groups) related to the role and responsibilities of the user.
-Attach an appropriate authorization policy to the group, and then add users to the group.
-All users in a group share the same permissions.
+To authorize a RAM user, you can directly authorize the user.
+Alternatively, it is more convenient for you to create a group (such as admin, developer, and accounting groups) related to the role and responsibilities of the user, grant appropriate permissions to the group, and then add the user to the group.
+All users in the group share the same permissions.

-When using RAM, create separate RAM users responsible for RAM user management, RAM permission management, and the management of resource operations under various products.
+When using RAM, you need to create different RAM users responsible for managing RAM users, permissions, and resource operations on various products.
 A secure authority-based management system supports checks and balances to minimize security risks.

 Separate console users from API users

-It is not recommended that you create both a logon password for console operations and an AccessKey for API operations for one RAM user.
-We recommend that you create only logon passwords for employees and create only AccessKeys for systems and applications.
+We recommend that you do not create a logon password for console operations and an AK for API operations for a RAM user at the same time.
+We recommend that you create only logon passwords for employees and create only AKs for systems and applications.